assemsd/Python/README.md

 # Python
-Here you can find python practices for myself
+Here you can find Python practices for myself